paulscherrerinstitute/IocshDeclWrap/README.md

 The first argument identifies the function which you want to wrap.
-The declaration of this function must be available from where you expand the macro (the C++ template needs to know the exact type of the function's return value and arguments).
+The declaration of this function must be available from where you expand the macro (the C++ template needs to know the exact types of the function's return value and arguments).

 Additional arguments are optional; they can be used to give explanatory names to the arguments which will show up when